A/B Testing Sample Size: A Definitive Guide for Beginners

 9. Monitor External Influences

-Steps for Calculating AB Testing Sample Size
+Steps for Calculating A/B Testing Sample Size

 Step 1: Define Your Baseline Conversion Rate

-The baseline conversion rate represents the current performance of your website element and serves as the starting point for calculating the sample size for A/B testing.
+The baseline conversion rate represents the current performance of your website element and serves as the starting point for calculating sample size.
 It acts as a benchmark to evaluate whether your variation achieves significant improvement over the control.
+Use analytics tools like Google Analytics, Mixpanel, or internal tracking systems to assess performance under normal conditions.
+For example, if your website gets 10,000 visitors per month and 500 complete a purchase, the baseline conversion rate is 5%.
+Tests with lower conversion rates typically need a larger sample size because detecting subtle changes is statistically more challenging.

 Step 2: Set Your Minimum Detectable Effect (MDE)